-Circa Waves on surprise new EP 'Sadder Happier': "I need these songs to be the greatest of all time" | NME
+Circa Waves on surprise new EP 'Sadder Happier': "I was quite pissed off when I wrote these songs" | NME

 Why record an acoustic version of ‘Sad Happy’?

 “I just want to get on a John Lewis advert, man.
 I want that sweet John Lewis cash!
 Nah, I just think it’s cool.
 It’s nice to see how a song begins: the bare bones of it.
 I’ve made it a very lo-fi Daniel Johnston sort of thing, I wanted to see what it felt like in that setting.
 You could almost close your eyes and imagine it in an indie movie, that was what I was trying to achieve.
 It obviously wasn’t written about this time unless I can predict the future, which I’m happy for people to speculate on, but ‘Sad Happy’ has an awareness of how difficult it is for people in these times.
-Even before the COVID stuff, it’s been agenerally a very strange time to live in.
+Even before the COVID stuff, it’s been generally a very strange time to live in.
 The consumption of news and how sporadic and terrifying it is has got everyone thinking about the end of the world, or struggling with their mental health.
 We live in this really amazing time – it’s one of the safest times you could ever live in but it’s still really hard for people.
 That comes up quite a lot in our songs, and trying to be optimistic.”

 ‘Gun In My Hand’ paints a vision of society breaking down and feeling besieged…